 The Maryland Film Festival will not return entries or refund entry fees.

 Please do not send us press kits or promotional materials unless requested.
-If submitting via online screener, please be certain to submit a Vimeo link and password that will remain active and unchanged through April, 2018.
+When submitting via online screener, please be certain to submit a Vimeo link and password that will remain active and unchanged through May 2023.
 Failure to submit a link that our screening committee can access throughout our screening process may be grounds for rejection.

 TERMS AND CONDITIONS